Most common breastfeeding problem #2: not offering the breast frequently and flexibly enough

 Inadequate baby weight gains.

-Yet you might have been may be advised to space out breastfeeds, particularly if your baby is
+Yet you might have been be advised to space out breastfeeds, particularly if your baby is crying and fussing a lot or wants unmanageably long or very frequent feeds.

-When I say this, your heart might drop.
-You're already exhausted and having trouble getting anything else done other than breastfeeding!
-(This may be especially true if you have an older child or two or more.)
-But paradoxically, life becomes easier, not harder, if you offer frequent flexible breastfeeds - as long as any underlying breastfeeding problems have been sorted out.
+But paradoxically, life usually becomes easier, not harder, if you offer frequent flexible breastfeeds, once we've sorted out the underlying breastfeeding problems that are actually causing your baby to cry a lot, or the marathon feeding, or the need for triple feeding.
 We definitely don't want you sitting in the breastfeeding chair feeding all day (or night)!
 We want your life with your baby to be as easy and as enjoyable as possible.

 Frequent flexible feeds helps a lot with this, despite what you might have heard.
 There are quite a few myths around about what frequent flexible breastfeeding looks like, which we need to debunk!